MarkLaVenia/rockr/README.md

 <!-- badges: end -->

-The (current) goal of `rockr` is:

-Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccurring response options across polls
+The (current) goal of `rockr` is to identify top ranked bands from polling data on best album of the year.
+Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccurring response options across polls, we

 1. Munge data into an analysis-ready format